gaultier/microkt/README.md

 For now it only supports x86_64 (macOS, Linux should also work) although it would not be hard to add more platforms.

-Have a look at the `test` directory to get a feeling of what's supported.
+Have a look at the `tests` directory to get a feeling of what's supported.
 Here's a sample (see the `Quickstart` section to see how to run it):

 ```kotlin
 // Compute the 35th fibonacci number iteratively